Skip to main content

 • SARS-CoV-2 Viral Pseudotyping Collection – This page includes a table of all spike expression plasmids in our collection that are suitable for generating SARS-CoV-2 spike pseudotyped virus.
 It also lists several luciferase and fluorescent reporter plasmids that have been used for measuring viral entry and activity in neutralization assays and links to popular envelope and packaging plasmids.

-• Ginkgo Bioworks Plasmid Collection - Addgene has partnered with Ginkgo Bioworks to distribute SARS-CoV-2 plasmids.
-The collection contains:
+• Ginkgo Bioworks Plasmid Collection – Addgene partnered with Ginkgo Bioworks to distribute SARS-CoV-2 plasmids for E. coli, yeast, and mammalian expression, and spike protein constructs for making VSV pseudo virus.

 Other Coronavirus Plasmids: SARS-CoV, MERS, BAT-CoV Plasmids